 - Anti-Defamation League - Teaching about Racism, Violence, Inequity and the Criminal Justice System

 - Learning for Justice - Helping teachers and schools educate children and youth to dismantle white supremacy, strengthen intersectional movements and advance the human rights of all people.

 - We Need Diverse Books - A grassroots organization of children’s book lovers that advocates essential changes in the publishing industry who’s aim is to help produce and promote literature that reflects and honors the lives of all young people.

-- The VT Humanities Council lists a number of books, articles, web resources, and podcasts on topics of race.
+- The VT Humanities lists a number of books, articles, web resources, and podcasts on topics of race.